-Hello friends!
 It has been more than 10 days that I haven’t updated my blog.
-It is because I have relocated to Pune and trying to settle down here.
-I had some really great experiences here.
-The experience which is worth sharing with all the freshers who come here for a job or in search of a job.
+The reason is that I have relocated to Pune.
+I had some great experiences in the past couple of weeks.
+And I think these experiences are worth sharing with all the freshers who would come here for a job or search for a job.

 Oh, you will fall in love with the climate.
 Everything is so pleasant here.
 The temperature is so cool and feels so perfect.
 I have been here in the month of June-July and the weather is so moderate with light drizzle throughout.
 I’m really happy with the weather here.

 I got a 3-day accommodation and in this period I had to find a permanent place to live… So search for a rented flat began…

 As I started exploring the city, the first thing I found out about it is that the transportation of Pune sucks.

 Though PMT runs a bus service throughout the city, you will have to wait for quite a long time for it.

 I have a record waiting time of 1 hour.

 On top of that, these are very costly as compared to public transportation in other cities.
 Roughly, I have to pay 20 INR to travel approx 10 km.
 As a result of this poor public transportation, people prefer their own wheels, therefore, results in traffic which causes jams and thus increases the average time required to reach a destination.